 You must register all taxi transport with the Board Computer Taxi (BCT).
 BCT registers the trips, working times and driving and rest hours of your drivers.

-12. Draw up a risk inventory and evaluation (RI&E)
+12. Draw up a risk assessment and evaluation (RI&E)

-A risk inventory and evaluation (RI&E) is compulsory for every business owner who employs staff.
+A risk assessment and evaluation (RI&E) is compulsory for every business owner who employs staff.
 You must have conducted a RI&E before your company opens for business.

 13. Draw up a taxi information card and complaints procedure